Carrantoohill – County Kerry.

 The trail is well defined and maintained.
 The path leads along a beautiful forest Glen River.
 At this stage it is a pleasure walk until you reach the iconic Mourne Wall at the saddle of the mountain.
 The trails takes you along though a steep hill along the walls straight to the top.
 The view from the top is magnificent.
 If you’re lucky with the weather you could see peaks of Scotland, Wales and even my dream island: Isle of Man, where famous deadly speed motorcycle races are taking place.

-Need to walk the full loop to see small rocky beaches and incredible wildlife – dolphins and seals, hard to believe wild nature is so close to the city!
-It’s one of the best hiking trails in Ireland, located in Dublin city.
+Howth cliff walk is definietly one of the most stunning hiking trails in Ireland.
+You would need to walk the full loop to discover small rocky beaches and incredible wildlife – dolphins and seals, hard to believe this all is just in middle of Dublin city!
 You can’t miss one and only Howth port.
 This used to be a small fishing village while nowadays it’s a main toursit attraction for it’s unforgettable atmosphere and look.
 Howth peninusla is a great destination for a beautiful day walk the cliff path leading around the coastline.
 The violet path is around 10 km but you can call in to see the town.
 The view from Howth cliffes spreads across Dublin Bay and Wicklow Mountains.
 A start point is a fishing and yachting port, where you have a choice of plenty seafood restaurants.
 The queue for the most popular fish&chips takeaways can be enormous during weekends.
 But the fish burger or deep fried cod is really worth trying.
 Although I heard even it”s a fishing village all fish they have in all these take aways is frozen.
 It”s extraodinary!
 The beautiful scenery of the village and the coastal paths attracts lots of tourists whole year around.
 But this is just more than a fishing village.
 It’s so cosy and unique, there’s usually lots of seals swimming around and bobbing up with their cute noses.
 Last time while walking around the cliffs I even got to see dolphins.

-Wicklow are most famous hiking destination in Ireland with number of trails.
+Wicklow Mountains are most famous hiking destination in Ireland with number of trails.
 Lugnaquilla is the highest point of Wicklow Mountains – 925 metres and it’s a decent hike!
-But any route in Wicklow is stunning – Lought Tay and most famous Glendalough are fantastic, not challenging trails.
+But any route in Wicklow is stunning – Lought Tay and most famous Glendalough are fantastic, not challenging but rewarding trails.

 The Causeway Coast.